 This Protection Profile replaces the Java Card Protection Profile Collection - Standard 2.2 Configuration [PP-JCS].
-It has been developed by Sun Microsystems with the aim of providing a full set of up-to-date security requirements: it relies on current Common Criteria version 3.1 revision 3 and it addresses versions 2.2.x as well as version 3 Classic Edition of the Java Card Specifications, namely [JCVM22], [JCRE22], [JCAPI22], [JCVM221], [JCVM222], [JCAPI221], [JCVM222], [JCAPI221], [JCVM222], [JCRE3].
-Those specifications' cover the Java Card platform virtual machine ("Java Card VM"), the Java Card platform runtime environment ("Java
+It has been developed by Sun Microsystems with the aim of providing a full set of up-to-date security requirements: it relies on current Common Criteria version 3.1 revision 3 and it addresses versions 2.2.x as well as version 3 Classic Edition of the Java Card Specifications, namely [JCVM22], [JCRE22], [JCAPI22], [JCVM221], [JCVM222], [JCVM222], [JCAPI221], [JCVM222], [JCAPI222], [JCVM3], [JCAPI3] and [JCRE3].
+Those specifications cover the Java Card platform virtual machine ("Java Card virtual machine" or "Java Card VM"), the Java Card platform runtime environment ("Java Card runtime environment" or "Java Card RE") and the Java Card Application Programming Interface (API).

-&lt;sup>1 In this document, any reference to a specific version of Java Card Platform Specification can be replaced by any newer version of specification.
+1 In this document, any reference to a specific version of Java Card Platform Specification can be replaced by any newer version of specification.
 For instance [JCRE22] can be replaced by [JCRE3] but not the inverse.